 Aiken Technical College is required by SACS to determine core general education outcomes for all programs and to assess the extent to which graduates attain these learning outcomes.
 Aiken Technical College endorses and promotes the following core general education outcomes for all degree and diploma students.

-- Solve problems using the critical thinking steps to identify, collect, analyze, develop and evaluate information.
+- Graduates will solve problems using critical thinking skills and formulate strategies to identify, collect, analyze, develop, and evaluate information.

-- Demonstrate quantitative skills and analysis appropriate to their area of study.
+- Graduates will demonstrate quantitative skills and analysis appropriate to their area of study.

 To assess the extent to which our students attain these learning outcomes, the college uses several methods.
 First, general education faculty have identified to what level each general education course at the College introduces (I), develops (D), or demonstrates mastery (M) of each core outcome.
 To assess the accomplishment of graduates, assignments are selected from general education courses which teach the learning outcomes at a Mastery (M) level, and the achievement of the students on those assignments is assessed.
 Further, questions on the Community College Survey of Student Engagement (CCSSE), administered each spring, have been correlated to ATC’s core learning outcomes.
 Also, the college has administered the Measure of Academic Proficiency and Progress (MAPP), a standardized test developed by the Educational Testing Service, to students in program capstone courses and upper level general education courses.
 These results are collected into an annual General Education Assessment report for the College, and are analyzed by faculty and staff to find ways to improve student success.